AutoPot: Automated and massively parallelized construction of Machine-Learning Potentials: AutoPot in production mode

 The MTP is then benchmarked on various properties relevant for studying dislocation plasticity, namely, the lattice constant, elastic constants, and the 1/4\,[111] unstable stacking fault energy; the simulation details for all considered properties are given in Appendix \ref{sec:sim_details}.
 Overall, the agreement with DFT is very good, as shown in Table \ref{tab:MTP_errors}.
 The MTP error on all quantities is less than 10\,\%, comparable to other highly accurate MLIPs for W (e.g., \cite{byggmastar_machine-learning_2019,hodapp_operando_2020}).

-Next, we benchmark the MTP on properties of 1/2\,$\<$111$\>$ screw dislocations by comparing our "AutoPot MTP" to the MTP of \citet{hodapp_operando_2020} that has been trained on dislocation cores that have been extracted on-the-fly while running a relaxation.
+Next, we benchmark the MTP on properties of 1/2\,$\<$111$\>$ screw dislocations by comparing our "AutoPot MTP" to the MTP of \citet{hodapp_operando_2020} that has been trained on configurations that have been extracted on-the-fly while running a nudged elastic band calculation.
+The MTP of \citet{hodapp_operando_2020} contains 22 configurations with 135 atoms each, comprising bulk neighborhoods, and atomic neighborhoods within the dislocation core.
 Training a MLIP on all relevant neighborhoods appearing in a simulation is the most rigorous way to make the simulation using that MLIP as close as possible to a large-scale DFT simulation.
 Therefore, we denote the MTP of \citet{hodapp_operando_2020} as the \emph{reference MTP} in the following.

 Upon relaxing the dislocation, we inspect the differential displacements around the dislocation core.
 The relaxed core structure is non-polarized (Figure \ref{fig:dislocation_core_and_energy_curve} (a)) in agreement with the reference MTP and DFT (cf. \cite{hodapp_operando_2020}, Figure 3).
 We then compute the energy difference between the relaxed configuration and the initial configuration in which the dislocation has been inserted using the elastic displacement field of a screw dislocation.
 The MTP result (-0.158\,eV per Burgers vector) deviates only by a few percent from the reference MTP result (-0.166\,eV per Burgers vector).